jmandel/fhir-bulk-encryption-example/README.md

 * **Resuming**: Clients may resume downloads at chunk boundaries via HTTP Range requests.

 ---

-## 9. Reference Implementation
+## 7 Reference Implementation (TypeScript/Bun)

-See `./index.ts` for a minimal Bun‑based TypeScript reference using libsodium’s SecretStream API:
+For a minimal Bun‑based reference for streaming encryption and decryption using libsodium’s SecretStream API, see `index.ts`(./index.ts).

 ```bash
 bun install